guettli/programming-guidelines/README.md

 ### aaa-tests (smoke tests)

-You want to check your source code before commit?
+Do you want to check your source code before commit?
 Great initiative, you are on the right track.
-This source code checking is usualy called [Linting](https://en.wikipedia.org/wiki/Linting).
+This source code checking is usually called [Linting](https://en.wikipedia.org/wiki/Linting).

-Now you write a [git pre-commit hook](https://git-scm.com/docs/githooks#_pre_commit) as shell script which does some magic checking/linting and you are happy.
+Now you write a [git pre-commit hook](https://git-scm.com/docs/githooks#_pre_commit) as a shell script which does some magic checking/linting and you are happy.

 I think this has a draw-back.
 You created a second/redundant place where tests happen: In CI and in pre-commit hook.
-You invest your valuable time into the pre-commit hook, and finally it might not get called.
+You invest your valuable time into the pre-commit hook, and finally, it might not get called.
-If you work in a team it is likely that somebody does not use the pre-commit hook you created.
+If you work in a team, likely, somebody does not use the pre-commit hook you created.

 That's why I suggest this: aaa-test.
-These test pass quick and check basic stuff.
+These tests pass quickly and check basic stuff.
 It is up to you how much want to do in these tests.
 Some basic linting, some basic unit-test, ...
 Then calls these tests during CI and can call them in your (optional) pre-commit hook.

-Some call this "smoke tests".
+Some call these "smoke tests".

 In most development environments you can execute tests by giving a part of the name.
-Example: `pytest -k aaa` executes all test containing "aaa".
+Example: `pytest -k aaa` executes all tests containing "aaa".
 This has the benefit that you can add a new test anywhere you like.
 You don't need to register this somewhere.

-### Creating test data is much more important than you initialy think
+### Creating test data is much more important than you initially think

 Creating test data is very important.
-It can help you for several
+It can help you with several
 things:

 1: It can help you to create a re-usable application.
 If you have only one customer, it does not matter.
-But the real benefit of software is its re-usabilty.
+But the real benefit of software is its re-usability.
 Your code wants to get executed by several customers.
-As soon as you have two or more customers you need a neutral test environment which is no specific to one of your customers.
+As soon as you have two or more customers you need a neutral test environment that is no specific to one of your customers.
-It is a lot of work to create a neutral test environment, if you have not done it from day one.
+It is a lot of work to create a neutral test environment if you have not done it from day one.
 But the work only needs to be done once and helps in the long run.

 2: It can help you to create presentation/demo systems.